 Symptoms Of Bad Radiator Cap

 A radiator cap, while a small component in your vehicle's cooling system, plays a crucial role in maintaining optimal engine temperature.
-Its can helps manage the pressure within the cooling system, ensuring that it operates efficiently and preventing coolant from boiling over.
+It can help manage the pressure within the cooling system, ensuring that it operates efficiently and preventing coolant from boiling over.

 Let’s dive in and first understand how it works!